 The Latino Social Work Coalition provides scholarships to Latino/Hispanic students with significant economic need who are pursuing a master’s degree in social work.
 Each student selected for a Latino Social Work Council Scholarship Fund receives from $500 to $1500 depending on availability.

 - All applicants must be residents of New York State for purposes of applying for these scholarships.

 - Students must be in good academic standing.

 - Applicants must demonstrate commitment to working with the Latino community upon completion of graduate studies and sign a letter of acknowledgment.

-- Prior work and/or volunteer experience or internships/field placement in human services and working with underserved communities is desirable but not required.
+- Prior work and/or volunteer experience or practicum in human services and working with underserved communities is desirable but not required.